algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 What possible future issues are anticipated?
 ## c.
 Cost analysis

-What is the cost to run the solution per day?
-What does it cost to roll it out?
+Let's talk about cost.
+First of all the company need to produce the device cost to roll it out?

 ## d.
 Security considerations